desininja/python-practice/README.md

 Instance Method in Python
 Instance methods are the most common type of methods in Python classes.
 They are associated with instances of a class and operate on the instance's data.
 When defining an instance method, the method's first parameter is typically named self, which refers to the instance calling the method.
 This allows the method to access and manipulate the instance's attributes.

+The __init__ method in Python  is a special method, often called a constructor, that is automatically called when a new object (instance) of a class is created.

+## Purpose and Function

+The primary purpose of __init__ is to initialize the attributes of the newly created object.
+    - Initializes Attributes: It accepts arguments (if defined) and uses them to set the initial state of the object.

+🔑 Key Points
+Double Underscores (Dunder): The method name is enclosed in double underscores (__), which signifies that it is a special method (or magic method) in Python.

+Execution: It is not called explicitly by the programmer.
+It's invoked by Python when you use the class name to create an object (e.g., Car(...)).

+Return Value: It must not have a return statement that returns a value.
+Its sole job is setting up the object.